Belgium national quidditch team: 2015-2016 Frankfurt

 After receiving more than 60 applications, the four members of the selection committee named 32 players to take part to the first 3 trainings.
 The Selection committee was appointed by the Belgian Quididtch Federation to include both coaches from the previous year (Louis Lermytte and Cory Faniel), the former captain (Tim van Huygevoort) and a former member of the selection committee (Soraya A.).
-They also decided to appoint Louis Lermytte as coach who took Laurens Grinwis Plaat Stultjes as his non-playing assistant.
+They also decided to appoint Louis Lermytte as coach, who took Laurens Grinwis Plaat Stultjes as his non-playing team manager.